Caprock Canyons State Park and Trailway: History

+In March 2026, the TPWD announced that about 2200 acre of adjacent land was being added to the park with a 1066 acre acquisition of land in 2024 and 1120 acre purchased in January 2026.

 Climate

-The park is located in West Texas and has a semi-arid climate.
-The average January minimum temperature is 19 F and the average July maximum is 91 F. The park receives 20.4 in of precipitation annually.
+The park is located in West Texas and has a semiarid climate.
+The average January minimum temperature is 19 F and the average July maximum is 91 F. The park receives an average of 20.4 in of precipitation annually.

 Nature

-Flora
+Caprock escarpment and canyon landscape, Briscoe County, Texas.
+CC0 photograph by the Public Lands Institute.

+Plants

-The area contains badlands with mesquite, cacti and junipers with tall grasses, plums, hackberries and cottonwoods in the canyons.
+The area contains badlands with honey mesquite, redberry juniper, Great Plains yucca and cacti such as prickly pears and christmas cholla with tall grasses like sideoats grama, blue grama, and san dropseed, Chickasaw plum, netleaf hackberry, Havard oak and eastern cottonwood.

-Fauna
+Animals

 At the urging of his wife, Charles Goodnight preserved several plains bison from those that were being slaughtered.
 This herd became one of the genetic sources from which current bison herds descend.
 The herd was donated to the State of Texas in 1997.
 In 2011, bison were allowed to roam throughout the park, and the Texas Legislature designated the bison herd at Caprock Canyons State Park as the official State Bison Herd of Texas.
 The herd has minimal cattle introgression.

-African sheep (Barbary sheep), mule deer, white-tailed deer, coyote, opossum, raccoon, bobcat, fox, porcupine, white-throated woodrat, numerous species of snakes and lizards, and over 175 species of birds including golden eagle, red-tailed hawk and turkey vulture are found within the park.
-Lake Theo contains bass, catfish, and rainbow trout.
-In the summer of 2012 black-tailed prairie dogs were reintroduced to a 200 acre area within the park.
+African (Barbary) sheep, mule deer, white-tailed deer, coyote, Virginia opossum, common raccoon, bobcat, gray fox, desert cottontail and North American porcupine, numerous species of rodents, numerous species of snakes and lizards including the venomous western diamond-backed rattlesnake, and over 175 species of birds including golden eagle, red-tailed hawk, greater roadrunner and turkey vulture, are found within the park.
+120 acre Lake Theo contains bass, catfish, white crappie and rainbow trout.
+In the summer of 2012, black-tailed prairie dogs were reintroduced to a 200 acre area within the park.